AsahiLinux/muvm/README.md

                                      May be specified multiple times.
                                      First the base image, then overlays in order.
-    -m, --merged-rootfs      Use merged rootfs for FEX (experimental) -t, --tty                Allocate a tty for the command --privileged         Run the command as root inside the vm.
+    -m, --merged-rootfs      Use merged rootfs for FEX (experimental) --no-tty             Force not allocating a tty for the command --privileged         Run the command as root inside the vm.
                                  This notably does not allow root access to the host fs.
     -p, --publish=<[[IP:][HOST_PORT]:]GUEST_PORT[/PROTOCOL]>